 Taobao is for small companies.
 It doesn’t make money on transactions, it makes money on advertising.
 Taobao doesn’t collect a fee per transaction like eBay or Amazon.
 Sellers on Taobao buy ads to make their products more visible on the portal.
 And there are many sellers on Taobao because it attracts a high volume of buyers.
 Taobao blocks Baidu (China’s leading search engine) so shoppers must go directly to the site to search for items.

 Tmall is for large brands like Nike or Ray-Ban.
-The entry fee is $25,000 and a per transaction fee is collected.
+The entry fee is $25,000 and a per-transaction fee is collected.
 The entry fee may seem large, but the profits to be made are huge.
 Consumers here are guaranteed to get authentic branded items and not bootleg imitations.
 This is very important to Chinese consumers.

 You can make slight changes to your products or offer your products through different portals and deliver exactly what the buyer wants.
 For example, a bedding manufacturer could produce white linens for the hospitality market and dye those same linens for the retail market.
 The linens could be offered through two different sites powered by the same B2B eCommerce platform backend such as OroCommerce.

-My Customer is Not My Competitor
+3. My Customer is Not My Competitor

 Another reason Alibaba has been so successful is that it does not compete with its customers.
-All throughout the Alibaba history, it has never deviated from this philosophy.
+All throughout Alibaba’s history, it has never deviated from this philosophy.
 Alibaba is laser-focused on providing the best possible experience for its customers, not challenging them for the same business.
 This philosophy should have Amazon shaking in its boots.

 Alibaba is perfectly poised to gather a wealth of data from the flood of transactions processed each day.
 This data could be used to determine which products are best sellers and Alibaba could use this intelligence to enter the market selling this product.
 This is exactly what Amazon does, but it is not consistent with the Alibaba B2B business model.
 Instead, Alibaba feeds data to Alimama.
 Alimama is part of the Alibaba family and it happens to be the largest open marketing platform in China.

 The Alibaba B2B eCommerce model has been successful for several reasons: